shreyanshnanavati/node-notifier/README.md

 ## Things to Know

 - Routes folder contains the `Router` and `Controller` for notification and any future scope that needs Admin API.

+- The core pattern used behind selecting the notification provider is `Strategy Pattern`

 - `App.js` file has the cron job that for now runs every minute to send notifications to subscribers on their subscribed channel.